How to Measure Your Marketing Efforts

 In each marketing campaign you must develop a plan and strategy that identify the following:

-- How will you fulfill orders and or services and how will you respond to those that reach out based on your marketing strategy?
+- Fulfillment and response strategy: How will you fulfill orders and or services and how will you respond to those that reach out based on your marketing strategy?

 Once you decide which result you want to measure and you have the costs incurred for the event; calculating is actually fairly easy.